- 1 Post

 Wait what?
 I thought the EU could be my future salvation!
 If the EU regulations are too harsh, and the US regulations are so slack that billion dollar monopolistic tech companies can thrive, Australia is just America lite but with mining instead of big tech, and developing nations are still developing and don’t have good amenities and the communist nations are largely dictators where do I go?

-pineapple@lemmy.mlto Linux@lemmy.ml•When did you start working around with Linux?English1·28 days agoI first started Ubuntu as a minecraft server, then last year I actually started using it as a desktop.
+pineapple@lemmy.mlto Linux@lemmy.ml•When did you start working around with Linux?English1·1 month agoI first started Ubuntu as a minecraft server, then last year I actually started using it as a desktop.

 The year of the Linux desktop: any year now for the past 10 years.